-While all residents of areas where virus activity has been identified are at risk, people over age 50 and those with compromised immune systems have the highest risk of developing severe WNV infections.
+While all residents of areas where virus activity has been identified are at risk, people over age 50 have the highest risk of developing severe WNV infections.
 Anyone experiencing any of these symptoms should contact their healthcare provider for evaluation.